lguez/Ml2pl/README.md

 The pressure field at model levels can be specified in input-file or pressure-file either through hybrid coefficients and surface pressure or directly from 4-dimensional pressure.
-In both cases, pressure must decrease when the index of model level increases.
-This is checked quickly in the program.
+There is no constraint on the ordering of model levels: it can be ascending or descending pressure.
 If option `-p` is not used then the program will look for NetCDF variables `ap`, `b` (hybrid coefficients) and `ps` (surface pressure) in the input file or the pressure file.
 If the program does not find NetCDF variable `ap` then it looks for NetCDF variables `a` and `p0` and computes `ap = a * p0`.

 Let us call $n_\mathrm{mod}$ the number of model levels.
 $n_\mathrm{mod}$ is obtained by the program by looking at the size of